-The College aims to be fair and open when dealing with any complaints.
-We will give full and careful consideration to all complaints and deal with them as swiftly as possible, striving to resolve any complaint through dialogue and mutual understanding.
-In all cases, we put the interest of the learner at the forefront in providing sufficient opportunity for any complaint to be fully discussed and then resolved.
+The College aims to be fair and open when dealing with any concerns and/or complaints.
+We will give full and careful consideration and deal with them as swiftly as possible, striving to resolve any concern or complaints through dialogue and mutual understanding.
+In all cases, we put the interest of the learner at the forefront in providing sufficient opportunity for any concern or complaint to be fully discussed and then resolved.

-- We will ensure that raising a concern or making a formal complaint is as easy as possible. - We will treat all concerns and complaints seriously. - Any complaint will be dealt with honestly, politely and in confidence. - We will deal with the concern or complaint promptly, thoroughly and impartially. - We will keep you up to date with the progress at each stage. - We will respond in the right way with an explanation or an apology, if appropriate. - We will tell you what actions will be taken to put things right. - All complaints will be recorded on a complaints log and will be reported to the governing body on a regular basis. - We will learn from concerns raised and complaints made and use them to improve our service.
+- We will ensure that raising a concern or making a formal complaint is as easy as possible. - We will treat all concerns and complaints seriously. - Any conern or complaint will be dealt with honestly, politely and in confidence. - We will deal with the concern or complaint promptly, thoroughly and impartially. - We will keep you up to date with the progress at each stage. - We will respond in the right way with an explanation or an apology, if appropriate. - We will tell you what actions will be taken to put things right. - All complaints will be recorded on a complaints log and will be reported to the governing body on a regular basis. - We will learn from concerns raised and complaints made and use them to improve our service.

-For more detailed information, please see our Complaints policy document on the website:
+For more detailed information, please see our Concern, Complaints and Compliments policy document on the website: